The Speed of Forgetting

 But it doesn’t improve 10% a year.
 It improves 10% every few months.
 Then faster.

-This is what people get wrong about exponential growth.
+This is the thing people get wrong.
 It’s not that things get a little better each year.
 It’s that the rate of improvement itself accelerates.
-The jump from last January to last June was significant.
-The jump from June to December was larger.
-The jump from December to now was larger still.
-Each step forward makes the next step bigger.
+The jump from last January to June was noticeable.
+June to December was bigger.
+December to now was bigger still.
+Each step makes the next step larger.

-We understand this intellectually.
-We do not understand it intuitively.
-The human brain expects linear progression — steady, predictable, manageable.
-Exponential progression feels like nothing is happening, and then everything is happening, and there was no moment in between where you could have braced yourself.
+We get this intellectually.
+We do not get it intuitively.
+Our brains expect linear progression — steady, predictable, manageable.
+Exponential progression feels like nothing is happening, and then everything is happening, and there’s no moment in between where you could’ve braced yourself.

-The Luddites have been mythologized as backwards fools who smashed machines because they feared progress.
+The Luddites have been turned into a punchline.
+Backwards fools who smashed machines because they feared progress.

-The reality was more specific.
-They were highly skilled textile workers — weavers, croppers, spinners — who had spent years learning their craft.
+But they were actually highly skilled workers — weavers, croppers, spinners — who had spent years learning their craft.
 And they were right.
-The power looms really did destroy their livelihoods.
-Within a generation, the wages of handloom weavers in Britain fell by 75%.
-Many starved.
+The power looms did destroy their livelihoods.
+Within a generation, handloom wages in Britain fell 75%.
+Many of them starved.

 The mill owners, meanwhile, got richer.
 They owned the distribution — the factories, the supply chains, the customer relationships.
 The technology changed, but the people who controlled the infrastructure kept winning.

-It’s the same pattern as Rockefeller.
-When Standard Oil was broken up, Rockefeller owned the distribution networks and institutional knowledge.
+Same pattern as Rockefeller.
+When Standard Oil was broken up, he owned the distribution networks and institutional knowledge.
 The technology shifted from kerosene to gasoline, but he captured the value because he owned the rails and refineries.
-His workers didn’t own anything.
+His workers didn’t own any of that.
 When their specific skills became obsolete, they just became obsolete.

 Corporations capturing value and workers losing livelihoods aren’t contradictions.
-They’re two sides of the same coin.
+They never have been.

 I think about this when people say, “AI will create new jobs we can’t imagine yet.”